juanje/lxc-builder/README.md

 $ lxc-provision 10.0.3.51
 ```

 You also can use `lxc-console` or normal ssh connection to work inside the container.
-To connect via ssh with the container without password you can use a private key copied to `/var/cache/lxc/insecure\_private\_key` for this purpose.
+To connect via ssh with the container without password you can use a private key copied to `/var/cache/lxc/id\_aentos\_[container-name]` for this purpose.
-It can be used by:
+There is also a handy command `lxc-ssh` which do the job.
+Here is how you can use it:

 ```
-ssh -l aentos -i /var/cache/lxc/insecure_private_key superproject
+$ lxc-ssh superproject
 ```

 In case you need it, the password for the `aentos` user is `aentos`.